lcwheeler/lcwheeler.github.io/_posts/2020-03-09-Arizona-herping.md

 ![an image alt text]({{ site.baseurl }}/img/ash-throat-flycatcher.JPG)

 #### A bee checked in for the night at the Desert Gold Hotel
+We observed several bees and flies tucking themselves into the flowers of Desert Gold to spend the night.
+The flowers close up after dark, making a safe little hotel for the visitors.

 ![an image alt text]({{ site.baseurl }}/img/sleeping-bee.JPG)